Atlanta Falcons vs. Jacksonville Jaguars NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - The Falcons have been favored by 1 point or more four times this season and covered the spread in one of them.

-- Atlanta's games this year have gone over the point total in 50% of its opportunities (five times in 10 games with a set point total).
+- Atlanta's games this year have hit the over on five of 10 set point totals (50%).

-- When Atlanta records more than 26.2 points, it is 2-2 against the spread and 3-1 overall.
+- Atlanta is 2-2 against the spread and 3-1 overall this season when the team notches more than 26.2 points.

-- When Atlanta totals more than 363.1 yards, the team is 2-2 against the spread and 3-1 overall.
+- In games that Atlanta churns out more than 363.1 yards, the team is 2-2 against the spread and 3-1 overall.

-- The Falcons have turned the ball over 12 more times (17 total) than the Jaguars have forced a turnover (5) this season.
+- This year, the Falcons have turned the ball over 17 times, 12 more than the Jaguars' takeaways (5).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Atlanta's matchup with the Jaguars.